Frequently Asked Questions

 (Label everything and bring a big enough bag to fit it all!):

-· Old sneakers are recommended for footwear.
+· Sneakers are required for footwear.
+We recommend old ones because they may get dirty.
 No open-toed shoes are allowed!
 Trust us; your child does not want to wear them running around in the woods.

 · Water – lots and filled with ice on hot days

-· Lunch (if bringing a hot dog then make sure to also have a back-up non-cooking lunch in case there is no campfire or the food falls in) (EA: do NOT bring uncooked food since EA eats lunch at various locations while adventuring and there is not always a campfire available)
+· Snacks and Lunch (Tom Denney: if bringing a hot dog then make sure to bring two and also have a back-up non-cooking lunch in case there is no campfire or the food falls in it) (Eco Adventures: do NOT bring uncooked food since EA eats lunch at various locations while adventuring and there is not always a campfire available)

-· Small trash bag for personal garbage since we are in conservation land and it is a carry in/carry out policy
+· Small trash bag for personal garbage since we are on conservation land and it is a carry in/carry out policy

 · Hand sanitizer/antibacterial wipes